 IWMS software is a solution that combines all the best features of previous workplace software into one program.
 It offers improved connectivity and communication between other datasets and software.
 Ideally, facility managers have everything they need in one place.
 Best of all, it’s scalable to fit any size of office.

 The pandemic has accelerated the changes brewing in the modern workplace.
-With many companies adopting a hybrid work model, the way facilities teams use IWMS software and other workplace technology has altered.
+With many companies adopting a hybrid work model, the way facilities teams use IWMS software and other workplace technology has altered, especially when taking a close look at the history of facility management.

 For example, companies are adopting office neighborhoods and shift work, reconfiguring their space for physical distancing, and reallocating departments.
 They need software to help them do this quickly and efficiently.
 IWMS software provides resources and tools for facility managers to build the best work environment and experience possible for their organization.